SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Related Work

-\textbf{Spatial guided T2M synthesis.} Several studies ~\citep{gmd, zhao2025dartcontrol, hoidini} have focused on spatial control by propagating gradients from external conditions, such as pelvis trajectories, 2D obstacles or even objects, into the diffusion noise.
-However, these methods require extra computation during optimization, leading to slow synthesis.
+\paragraph{\textbf{Spatially controlled T2M synthesis.}} Several studies~\cite{gmd, zhao2025dartcontrol, hoidini, coda} have focused on spatial control by propagating gradients from external conditions, such as pelvis trajectories, 2D obstacles, or even objects, into the initial diffusion noise~\cite{karunratanakul2024dno}.
+However, these methods require hundreds of optimization steps, leading to extreamly slow synthesis.
 Moreover, they often fail to reflect the text descriptions, as satisfying scene constraints takes priority.
-In contrast, we present a feed-forward approach that generates motions both scene-aware and faithful to text condition.
+In contrast, we present a feed-forward approach that generates motions that are both scene-aware and faithful to text conditions.